dome9/cloud-bots/bots/Bots.md

 it's in "backing up" state, this will fail
 (Might not work with Aurora since it's in a cluster)

+## s3\_block\_all\_public\_access
+What it does: turn on S3 Bucket Block public access : Block public access to buckets and objects granted through Future New AND Existing public ACLs and Bucket Policies.

+Usage:  s3_block_public_all_access

+Limitations: none

+Notes:
+    -  before running this bot, ensure that your applications will work correctly without public access

 ## s3\_delete\_acls

 What it does: Deletes all ACLs from a bucket.
 If there is a bucket